How to install a library in Python

 To uninstall a library:

-For example, to uninstall the requests library:
+For example, to remove the library requests:

 pip will remove the package from your system.